hackclub/hackclub/workshops/weather_app/README.md

 Make sure you close the `div` of `content` because now we have taken the city name from the user and our only task is to display the weather details.

-Lastly we have to add the last `div` with class as `main-weather` to display the weather details.
+Lastly we have to add `div` with class as `main-weather` to display the weather details.

 We will be using `<p>` for every detail we display.
-Hence we declare the details with the following ids
+Hence we declare the weather details with the following ids

 ```html
 <p id="date">Date </p>